J-Lambo/J-Lambo.github.io-open-registers-tech-docs/README.md

-# J-Lambo.github.io-open-registers-tech-docs
-TEST - Open registers technical user documentation
+# Open registers technical user documentation

+This is the technical doucmentation and API reference guide for open registers.

+This project uses MkDocs.
+It is automatically built and hosted by Read the Docs at the following URL: xx

+## Updating the docs